pingcap/docs/dm/dm-query-status.md

         - `stage`: The status of the subtask.
 For the status description and status switch relationship of "stage" of "subTaskStatus" of "sources", see the [subtask status](#subtask-status).
         - `unit`: The processing unit of DM, including "Check", "Dump", "Load", and "Sync".
         - `result`: Displays the error information if a subtask fails.
         - `unresolvedDDLLockID`: The sharding DDL lock ID, used for manually handling the sharding DDL lock in the abnormal condition.
+For operation details of "unresolvedDDLLockID" of "subTaskStatus" of "sources", see [Handle Sharding DDL Locks Manually](/dm/manually-handling-sharding-ddl-locks.md).
         - `sync`: The replication information of the `Sync` processing unit.
 This information is about the same component with the current processing unit.
             - `masterBinlog`: The binlog position in the upstream database.
             - `masterBinlogGtid`: The GTID information in the upstream database.